sonic-net/SONiC/doc/mgmt/Management Framework.md

 ![CVL architecture](images/CVL_Arch.jpg)

 1. During build time, developer writes YANG schema based on ABNF schema and adds metadata and constraints as needed.
 Custom YANG extensions are defined for this purpose.
-2. The YANG models are compiled using Pyang compiler and generated YIN files packaged in the build
+2. The YANG models are compiled using Pyang compiler and generated YIN files are packaged in the build.
 3. During boot up/initialization sequence YIN schemas generated from SONiC native YANG models are parsed and schema tree is build using libyang API.
 4. Application calls CVL APIs to validate the configuration.
 In case of Translib library DB Access layer calls appropriate CVL APIs to validate the configuration.
 5. ABNF JSON goes through a translator and YANG  data is generated.
 Metadata embedded in the YANG schema are used to help this translation process.